Table of Contents

 If you want to get something to eat or have a drink I recommend you walk out of the port towards the old-town of Tivat.
 The prices are much cheaper there and it is only a 5-minute walk from the port.

 It has a nice cozy atmosphere with a beautiful view over the mountains, sea and gigantic boats!

 40 Euro per night

 2 Euro per hour at Port Montenegro (Only payable with cash)

 This was my 7-day road trip in Montenegro.
-If you liked this article please subcribe on our newsletter below and leave a comment.
+If you liked this Montenegro Road Trip Itinerary please subcribe on our newsletter below and leave a comment.
 Next stop: My Road Trip in Croatia

 Keep on driving, roadtrippers!